How Being Organized Can Give You More Time

-She’s a Homemaking Expert that was writing books for the 21st century homemaker well before blogging was in vogue.
+Emilie Barnes was a 21st Century Homemaking Expert that wrote books and held seminars for the overworked homemaker well before blogging was in vogue.

-She spoke of a system that included organizing checklists, menu plans, a workable cleaning schedule, and even tips for how to work from home.
+She wrote of a system that included organizing checklists, menu plans, a workable cleaning schedule, and even tips for how to work from home.

 More Hours in Your Day!